Historical Apoplexy · State Adaptations · Arizona · Ballot Language

 Arizona Constitution

 "The food grows here.
-The proof model operates here.
+The commissary operates here, at five

 Pass it.
 The Voter Protection Act ensures it stays passed."